Categories

 Book Radar

-Moving on: I have some exciting book news for you today and a look at a delightfully demented thriller, plus cover reveals, a terrible pun, an upside-down orange monster, and trivia!
+Moving on: I have some delightful book news for you today.
+I also have a look at an awesome upcoming dark fairy tale from a favorite author, plus cover reveals, a terrible pun, my adorable little orange monster, and trivia!
 Let’s get started, shall we?

 Deals, Reals, and Squeals!